SteveMcNeill/QB64-Phoenix-Edition-Toolbox/Documentation/Toolbox Description.md

     INCLUDE_ELLIPSETILTFILL:  Enables the Sub EllipseTileFill which generates an ellipse tiled by the specified angle, and filled in the specified color.
     INCLUDE_EXTENDEDTIMER:  Enables the Function ExtendedTimer which is used to get system time without worrying over midnight issues.
     INCLUDE_GETDAY:  Enables the Function GetDay$ which is used to return the Day from any given MM/DD/YYYY date.
+    INCLUDE_GETFILELIST:  Enables the Function GetFileList (Path$) which returns a listing of all files and directories to a set string array called FileList().
     INCLUDE_UNIDATE:  Enables the Function UniDate which transforms a given DATE$ to whatever Universal Date format is desired.
     INCLUDE_MEMSORT:  Enables the Function MemSort which is used to quickly sort arrays via the _MEM commands.
     INCLUDE_MOUSEBUTTONSTATUS:  Enables the Function MouseButtonStatus which returns enhanced values for mouse buttons and scroll wheels for programs.